IanHeywood/oxkat/setups/README.md

 If you are running on a cluster then the steps above will be submitted for each field in parallel.
 The resulting image(s) will be available for examination in the `IMAGES` folder.

+A variant of this script that performs only the flagging step and not the initial imaging is available in the `waterhole` folder.
+This is for cases where a cleaning mask for the field is already in hand.
+Placing the mask in the `IMAGES` folder with a `*<field-name>*.mask0.fits` filename should allow the 2GC script to pick it up automatically and save the extra imaging cycle.

 ---

 ## 2GC